book design & production

 Yes, the total number of pages and images are a factor, but the difference between a 100-page book and a 200-page book or between 50 and 100 photos is far less significant than the number of review and revisions cycles.

 While the explosion of digital production options is a good thing in many ways, it introduces so many variables and surprises and potentials for mistakes, misunderstandings, and disappointments.
 To reduce those variables to a more manageable level, I work with a handful of reliable printers and binders.
 They offer a range of services and, because I have worked with them over time, we have refined our process to be able to produce the best possible book at the appropriate price point.
-In order to be able to offer an economical package, the Basic and Standard packages have limited printing and binding options.

 included in every package